Monday, April 28, 2014

 I can't believe its been over three weeks since my last update.
 All I can say is that between getting the garden ready and a very mobile 11 month old, I feel like we've been busy-- a good busy, but phew, it's been crazy.
 I do recall asking my mother in law what my husband was like as a baby and she said, "He was so busy and into everything that I took him to the doctors and asked him when it would stop.
 The doctor said sometime around when he turns 3!
 It was exhausting!"
 All I can say is that our tan children must take after their daddy more because those are my two busy bees!
 But, it makes for some funny stories for when they're grown and chasing their own kids!

-There are two very exciting things going on: 1.
-Our snow peas have sprouted!
+1. Our snow peas have sprouted!
 I have to confess I was getting very nervous since right after I planted these we got a light dusting of snow, but now they are doing beautifully!
 I did plant two more sections two weeks later and so it might spread harvesting and eating them out or they'll all start growing really fast and even out.
 You just never know.

 2. We have finally begun to get rid of the main portion of our grass weeds.
 Let's just call it what it is-- a bunch of crab grass and dandelions and clover.
 I can't say that I'm sad to go because in truth I am overjoyed!
 We had originally planned to rent a sod cutter but the only place that rented them was a bit of a drive and there were some other complications, so we took the money we would have spent on the sod cutter and bought some other gardening tools and have been doing it by the sweat of our brow.
 Well, not quite the sweat of our brow, but our arms are getting quite the workout!
 A lot of people were worried our kids wouldn't enjoy this and they love working with the hoes and rakes and especially finding the worms!!
 Can I say that again, they love finding the worms!
 Thankfully our yard is quite populated with them which is awesome for the soil.